aces/Loris/modules/imaging_uploader/README.md

         `MRIUploadIncomingPath`following a successful archival and insertion
         through the LORIS-MRI pipeline.

-The `useImagingSiteProjectPermissions` configuration enables more advanced Site and Project access control (Although Site permissions are enabled without this configuration, "all sites" gives access to data with no Session ID if this configuration is turned off).
+The `useAdvancedPermissions` configuration enables more advanced Site and Project access control (Although Site permissions are enabled without this configuration, "all sites" gives access to data with no Session ID if this configuration is turned off).
 If enabled, users accessing the module can only see